A Classification of Modular Functors via Factorization Homology: Introduction and summary

 \end{itemize} \item $\cat{A}$ comes with a non-degenerate pairing $\kappa : \cat{A} \otimes \cat{A} \to I$ (a 1-morphism exhibiting $\cat{A}$ as its own dual in the homotopy category of $\smc$) together with an isomorphism $\gamma : \kappa(u\otimes \mu)\to \kappa$ subject to the following conditions: \begin{itemize}\item The isomorphism $\kappa(u\otimes \mu(u,-))\longrightarrow \kappa(u,-)$ coming from $\gamma$ coincides with the isomorphism coming from the unit constraint $\mu(u,-)\cong \id_\cat{A}$. \item The equality $\kappa(\theta \otimes \id_\cat{A})=\kappa(\id_\cat{A} \otimes \theta)$ holds. \end{itemize} \end{itemize} \end{repxdefinition}

 Self-dual balanced braided algebras in $\smc$ are equivalent to cyclic framed $E_2$-algebras in $\smc$ \cite{cyclic}.
 It is generally not true that such a structure already extends to a modular functor.
 Rather, a cyclic framed $E_2$-algebra uniquely extends to an \emph{ansular functor} \cite{mwansular}, a consistent system of representations of mapping class groups of handlebodies (throughout assumed to be compact and oriented) with parametrized disks on their boundaries.
-The main result of this paper gives, roughly speaking, a necessary and sufficient condition for a given framed cyclic $E_2$-algebra to extend to a modular functor, and shows that it does so in an essentially unique way.
+The main result of this paper gives, roughly speaking, a necessary and sufficient condition for a given framed cyclic $E_2$-algebra to extend to a modular functor, and shows that it does so in a unique way, up to a contractible choice.